 Each directory is presented in two formats: A summary version and a detailed version.
 Both versions contain, for each study, the agency being evaluated, the agency’s state or country, the researchers conducting the study (with a link to the study), the year in which the study was published, an assessment of the study’s methodological rigor using the Maryland Scientific Methods Scale, and summaries of the study’s findings using visual indicators (green down-arrow, red up-arrow, or yellow dot).
 The detailed version of the directories also includes the percent change for between- and within-group comparisons and study sample size.
 More detailed instructions for interpreting the directories are included in each document.

-Currently, directories for officer activity, use of force, and citizen are available below, though additional outcomes are forthcoming.
+Currently, directories for officer activity, use of force, citizen complaints, and officer perceptions are available below, though additional outcomes are forthcoming.
 If you have any questions, please contact Dr. Michael White (email@example.com), Dr. Janne Gaub (firstname.lastname@example.org), or the BWC TTA Team (email@example.com)